Join the BMW Emissions Claim

 Yes, if you sold an affected vehicle, you can still join our group action.
 Try our simple eligibility checker to see if you have a claim.

 We cannot say how much compensation you might get if you win your compensation case.
 Each claim is based on its merits and your solicitor will work to get what’s owed to you.
-We expect that claimants in this case could get back between 25-75% of the vehicle’s value.
+In similar cases involving Volkswagen, UK claimants received payouts averaging £2,120.

 In the UK, if a group of people have experienced loss, or otherwise been harmed by an organisation’s law breaking, they can come together to fight for justice.
 Levelling the playing field when standing up to big businesses, group actions prove that there is strength in numbers.
 At Join the Claim, we bring consumers and law firms together to ensure these group actions are as powerful as possible.